outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - examples of solution automation workflows that may have similar output solutions:

-        - changing the definition of a solution as a 'structure without certain error structures'
+        - changing the definition of a solution as a 'structure without certain/definitive error structures'
           - example: a function that does not produce outputs in the 'known error ranges/areas'

         - applying complementary structures like errors/solutions to create requirements of what is not a solution